Theory of the Room-Temperature QHE in Graphene: The Room Temperature QHE

 \section{The Room Temperature QHE}

 The QHE behavior observed for graphene is remarkably similar to that for GaAs/AlGaAs.
 The physical conditions are different however since the gate voltage and the applied magnetic field are varied in the experiments.
-The present authors regard the QHE in GaAs/AlGaAs as the superconductivity induced by the magnetic field.
-Briefly, the magnetoresistivity for a QHE system reaches zero (superconducting) and the accompanied Hall resistivity reveals a plateau by kind of the Meissner effect.
+The present authors regard the QHE in GaAs/AlGaAs as a manifestation of superconductivity generated by the magnetic field.
+Briefly, the magnetoresistivity for a QH system reaches zero (superconducting) and the accompanied Hall resistivity generates a plateau by the Meissner effect.
 The QHE state is not easy to destroy because of the {\it superconducting energy gap} in the c-boson excitation spectrum.
 If an extra magnetic field is applied to the system at optimum QHE state (the center of the plateau), then the system remains in the same superconducting state by expelling the extra field.
-If the field is reduced, then the system stays in the same state by sucking in extra field fluxes, thus generating a Hall resistivity plateau.
-In the graphene experiments, the gate voltage applied perpendicular to the plane is varied.
-A little extra voltage polarizes the system without changing the superconducting state.
+If the field is reduced, then the system stays in the same state by sucking in extra field fluxes, thus generating a Hall conductivity plateau.
+In the graphene experiments, the gate voltage is varied.
+A little extra gate voltage relative to the optimum voltage (the center of the plateau) polarizes the system without changing the superconducting state, thus generating a Hall conductivity plateau.
 This state has an extra electric field energy:

 where $A$ is the sample area, $\varepsilon_{0}$ the dielectric constant, and $\Delta E$ is the extra electric field, positive or negative, depending on the field direction.
 If the gate voltage is further increased (or decreased), then it will eventually destroy the superconducting state, and the resistivity will rise from zero.
-This explains the flat $\rho_{xy}$ plateau and the rise in resistivity from zero.
+A strong current generates high magnetic field around it, which eventually destroys the supercurrent.
+This explains the flat $\sigma_{xy}$ plateau and the rise in resistivity from zero.